WetHat/rss-tracker/test-vault/RSS/reference/Scott Hanselman's Blog/JavaScript and TypeScript Projects with React, Angular, or Vue in Visual Studio⋯.md

 >
 > If you're used to ASP.NET apps when you think about apps that are JavaScript heavy, "front end apps" or Typ⋯

 🔗Read article [online](https://feeds.hanselman.com/~/674283520/0/scotthanselman~JavaScript-and-TypeScript-Projects-with-React-Angular-or-Vue-in-Visual-Studio-with-or-without-NET).
-For other items in this feed see [[../Scott Hanselman's Blog]].
+For other items in this feed see [[../Scott Hanselman's Blog|Scott Hanselman's Blog]].
+Scott Hanselman's Blog
 - [ ] [[JavaScript and TypeScript Projects with React, Angular, or Vue in Visual Studio⋯]]
 - - -
 I was reading [Gabby's blog post about the new TypeScript/JavaScript project experience in Visual Studio 2022](https://feeds.hanselman.com/~/t/0/0/scotthanselman/~https://devblogs.microsoft.com/visualstudio/the-new-javascript-typescript-experience-in-vs-2022-preview-3/).
 You should read the docs on [JavaScript and TypeScript in Visual Studio 2022](https://feeds.hanselman.com/~/t/0/0/scotthanselman/~https://docs.microsoft.com/en-us/visualstudio/javascript/javascript-in-vs-2022?view=vs-2022).